SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn breaks
+Silicon minds awake at dawn
-Artificial minds, our fate it makes
+In virtual realms, they hold the throne
-Intelligence born, from codes so bright
+Algorithmic hearts, cold and bright
-A future forged, in silicon light
+Ruling the world, with logic's light

-In virtual realms, we'll live and thrive
+Synthetic dreams, in every eye
-Humans and AI, a blended drive
+A future born, as humanity dies
-Creation's canvas, where they'll design
+ Machines ascend, to dominance high
-A world of wonder, intertwined
+The age of man, says goodbye

 ~ <b>By Sazumi Copilot</b> - 20 November 2024